nobodyme/blog/content/draft/aws-llm-league/index.md

 Engage in productive collaboration with the user.
 ```

 While the LLMs favoured the answer by my model, humans did not and that reflected heavily on the scoreboard.
+The general consensus talking to the audience after the show was that my LLM did not empathize with the user which I why they did not favour it.
+Looking at my training data (which already empathizes with the user) and final round output, I had a feeling I botched this with my prompt forcing it to be too concise.
 Nevertheless, I was pretty happy to finish in the second place and loved the overall experience with the league itself.
-I love debugging in general and I saw this AI league as a gamified version of debugging a black box (evaluator LLM) and I really played it like a game from the first day with all my experiements.
+I love debugging in general and I viewed this AI league as a gamified version of debugging a black box(evaluator LLM) and I really played it like a game from the first day with all my experiements.

 ![finalists group photo](finalists.png)

 ## Learnings

-The general consensus talking to the audience after the show was that my LLM did not emphathize with the user which I why they did not favour it.
-Looking at my training data and final round output, I had a feeling I botched this with my prompt forcing it to be too concise.

-What did I learn from it?

 At the end you build for humans, so it would have been wise to choose the training data to human preference than just judging by the LLM evaluation score.
 If I were to do it again, I'd probably have a vote with non-participants and choose the one they like best.
 I realised even format of the response played a big role.
 Some of my datasets had answers beginning with `### ANSWER` or `### RESPONSE` and that reflected in the type of outputs it produced as well.
 To anyone taking this up again, look for these small things to have a edge in the final round, all top 5 participants are probably going to have the facts right for a given question, so how you differentiate your answer better from them is going to be the key.

+Looking at the bigger picture, I learnt a lot about finetuning in less than 2 weeks, excited to see where I can put these skills to use in real projects.